MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/integrated-windows-authentication.md

 title: Using MSAL.NET with Integrated Windows Authentication (IWA)
 ---

-# There's a better way to use Integrated Windows Authentication (IWA)
+# Using MSAL.NET with Integrated Windows Authentication (IWA)

+>[!NOTE]
-Integrated Windows Authentication has been replaced with a more reliable way of getting tokens silently - the Windows broker, see https://aka.ms/msal-net-wam
+>Integrated Windows Authentication has been replaced with a more reliable way of getting tokens silently - [WAM](wam.md).

-Internally, the Windows Broker (WAM) will try several strategies to get a token for the current Windows user, including IWA and redeeming the PRT.
-This eliminates most of the limitations below.

->![NOTE]
->Public client applications should use [WAM](wam.md) on Windows.
 WAM can login the current windows user silently.
 This workflow does not require complex setup and it even works for personal (Microsoft) accounts.
+Internally, the Windows Broker (WAM) will try several strategies to get a token for the current Windows user, including IWA and redeeming the PRT.
+This eliminates most of the limitations with IWA.

 If your desktop or mobile application runs on Windows and on a machine connected to a Windows domain (AD or AAD joined) it is possible to use the Integrated Windows Authentication (IWA) to acquire a token silently.
 No UI is required when using the application.